Behavioural Psych · · 1 min read

 Google’s Pixel 7 had two.

-Apple releases features 10 years after Android does, but they tune them to perfection.
+Apple releases features 10 years after Android does, but they tune them quality.

 Apple's iPhone 12, 13, and 14 are almost carbon copies of the iPhone 4.